 Termination of an assisted tenancy is a matter between the owner and the family; the PHA is not directly involved.
-However, the owner is under some constraints when terminating an assisted tenancy.
+However, the owner is under some constraints when terminating an assisted tenancy, and the reasons for which a tenancy is terminated dictate whether assistance also will be terminated.
 Termination of tenancy for certain reasons will also result in termination of assistance as discussed in this section.